RGB-Tools/RGB-Documentation/commitment-layer/multi-protocol-commitments-mpc.md

 > By setting `C` the number of contracts having a `ContractId``(i) = c_i` to be included in the MPC, we can construct a tree with `w` leaves with `w > C` (corresponding to a depth `d` such that `2^d = w`), such that each contract identifier `c_i` representing a different contract is placed in unique position `pos(c_i) = c_i mod w`

 In essence, the construction of a suitable tree of width `w` that hosts each contract `c_i` in a unique position represents a kind of mining process.
 The greater the number of contract `C`, the greater should be the number of leaves `w`.
-Assuming a random distribution of `pos_i`, as per [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday\_problem), we have \~50% probability of a collision occurring in a tree with `w ~ C^2`.
+Assuming a random distribution of `pos(c_i)`, as per [Birthday Paradox](https://en.wikipedia.org/wiki/Birthday\_problem), we have \~50% probability of a collision occurring in a tree with `w ~ C^2`.

 In order to avoid too large MPC trees and knowing that the occurrence of collisions is a random process, an additional optimization was introduced.
 The modulus operation was modified according to the following formula: `pos(c_i) = c_i + cofactor mod w` where `cofactor` is a random number of 16 bytes that can be chosen as a "nonce" to obtain distinct values of `pos(c_i)` with `w` fixed.
 The tree construction process starts from the smallest tree such that `w > C`, then tries a certain number of `cofactor` attempts, if none of them can produce `C` distinct positions, `w` is increased and a new series of `cofactor` trials is attempted.